rajveerkhanvilkar/Privacy-Policy/PRIVACY_POLICY.md

 ---

-© 2026 Apka Rakshak Team.
+This project and its documentation are © 2026 Rajveer Khanvilkar & Swarali Adhau.
 All rights reserved.